rust-cuda/wg/documents/wg-application.md

 ## Which other WGs do you expect to have close contact with?

-We would like to cooperate with Core or Compiler Teams in discussions about safety in SIMT code.
+We would like to cooperate with *Language Team* in discussions about safety in SIMT code.
-Additionally, it would be very important to discuss a strategy of reliable deployment of `rust-ptx-linker` (likely as a `rustup` component).
+Additionally, it would be very important to discuss with *Infra team* a strategy of reliable deployment of `rust-ptx-linker` (likely as a `rustup` component).

 On the other hand, proposed [Machine Learning WG](https://internals.rust-lang.org/t/enabling-the-formation-of-new-working-groups/10218/11) could leverage CUDA accelerated computing capabilities, so we can discuss their use cases.